cesario913/White-Boards-Photos/README.md

 1. Print every STL in PLA 20 % fill

-2. apply the double faced tape to the backside of "fixation mur"
+2. apply the double sided tape to the backside of "fixation mur"

 3. ddk